 CBD Fights Asthma Related Inflammation

-CBD naturally treats inflammation, including inflammation we asthma sufferers experience.
-And it’s not hokey-pokey, hippie stuff.
+CBD treats inflammation naturally, including the kinds asthmatics suffer from.
 There are dozens of scientific studies from real health boards that attest to its MANY health benefits.

 I take between 20-40mg of CBD a day either in an oil tincture (which you can put into a capsule if you prefer) or as an isolate powder (power is usually the cheapest way to get CBD, but it can be a bit messy).
 And I’ve been amazed at the results.
 In fact, I haven’t experienced any real asthma symptoms in the many months I’ve been taking it.

-If you’ve done the research and are ready to take the plunge, then I recommend Pure Spectrum for my American and European readers.
-That’s because their products are high quality, reasonably price and – this is key – they are third party tested.
+If you’ve done the research and are ready to take the plunge, then I recommend buying from a reputable distributor like Direct Hemp.
+That’s because their products are high quality, reasonably price and – this is key – they are third party lab tested.
 One of the main risks with CBD is that there are lots of new unscrupulous companies out there, even ones that label products ‘CBD’ that have no CBD in them.
 With Pure Spectrum, you can be sure you’re getting the real, asthma-fighting deal.

-Plus, I’m happy to share that readers of this blog can enjoy 10% off their purchase with the coupon code ‘treatasthma’ or by following the Pure Spectrum links on this page!
+Plus, I’m happy to share that readers of this blog can enjoy 10% off their purchase with the coupon code ‘treatasthma’ and following the Direct Hemp links on this page.